SmithWillSuffice/ohanga-pai/content/blog/136_ai_copperfields.md

 This can be a bit pathological though: I often procrastinate precisely because I do not want that deflated feeling when the puzzle is solved.
 I like to prolong the fun of the investigation.
-Unless it is a trivial puzzle and just annoying (those are the puzzles I never choose to do).
+Unless it is a trivial puzzle and just annoying (those are the puzzles I never _choose_ to do).

 Anyhow:  because a machine cannot have the fun for me, it can never take away my mathematics job.

+The job is the spiritual endeavour.
+No one can take that away.
+The wage compensation is just social accounting, good if one can get it.
+People should be able to get it.
+And not off any tax payer, but off the government computer.

 We pay plenty of people to do useless things (play chess, fight in sports contests, play chamber music) but enough people somewhere seem to value